-In 2011, Mars Drinks’ National Office in Basingstoke, U.K., installed a rainwater harvesting system, reducing water consumption from the grid by over 40 percent.
+Mars Drinks’ National Office in Basingstoke, U.K. has installed a rainwater harvesting system, reducing water consumption from the grid by over 40 percent.
 The project has been such a success we are evaluating the feasibility of installing similar rainwater harvesting systems at our West Chester, Pennsylvania, U.S. factory.

 Mars Petcare, Birstall, U.K. installed a 240 m3 rainwater collection tank to supply water to its bio-filtration process.
 Bio-filtration is used to control odor from ovens.
 Air from the ovens passes through a thick layer of pine chips, and enzymes within the chips remove bacteria and other waste particles.
 Based on the site’s average rainfall, the project is estimated to reduce the water needed for bio-filtration by up to 60 percent, saving almost 5,000 m3 per year.

-In 2011, Mars Chocolate, Chicago, Illinois, U.S. installed a new cooling tower and belt-washing system, which, coupled with behavior changes, resulted in an 11 percent (37,000 m3) reduction in water use.
+Mars Chocolate, Chicago, Illinois, U.S. installed a new cooling tower and belt-washing system, which, coupled with behavior changes, resulted in an 11 percent (37,000 m3) annual reduction in water use.
 In total, the site has reduced its water consumption by 31 percent (127,000 m3) since 2007, while production volumes have increased by 12 percent.
-The program will continue in 2012, with plans for a further 26 percent water use reduction.

 Our long-term objective is to cause zero degradation of water quality.
-We typically treat our wastewater so it is clean enough to discharge into municipal wastewater systems, where it receives further treatment.
+We typically treat our wastewater either to direct discharge standards or so it is clean enough to discharge into municipal wastewater systems, where it receives further treatment.